justinlocsei/fibula/vms/cyb-development/README.md

 # Development VMs

-The `Vagrantfile` in this directory defines a cluster of virtual machines for the back-end and front-end servers used for Cover Your Basics.
+The `Vagrantfile` in this directory defines a virtual machine for working on the back-end and front-end code for Cover Your Basics.

 ## SSH Access